 Keeping fit, having fun and making new friends in beautiful surroundings.

-We serve cancer survivors and their families and friends from Cumbria and Lancashire.
+We support cancer survivors and their families and friends from NW England.

 Why dragon boat paddling?

 In Canada in 1996 Dr. Don McKenzie formed the first breast cancer survivors’ dragon boat team to test the effects of strenuous upper body exercise on lymphoedema and general well-being.
 The positive results of his research sparked the start of the breast cancer survivors paddling movement and today there are over 200 teams paddling worldwide.